Performing UPDATE and DELETE

 - Rename your package by clicking and editing the package name.
 The default package name is Untitled.
 Please note, if you omit this step, the package name will remain Untitled in the list of created packages.

 - Under Target, in the Connection list, click Select target and select Salesforce connection from the drop-down list.
-If you have not created the connection yet, see the Connecting to Salesforce topic.
+If you have not created the connection yet, see the Salesforce topic.